SafoanMiah/uber_models/README.md

 This project provides a comprehensive and extensive approach to predicting Uber prices using a variety of regression models.
 Through the use of **data cleaning**, **exploratory data analysis**, **model training**, **hyperparameter tuning**, and **model evaluation**.
 The project is structured to demonstrate a full cycle of data processing and modelling to achieve accurate predictions.

+## <div align="center">[Streamlit Application](https://regression-price.streamlit.app/predictions)</div>
+Interactive Streamlit application designed to predict Uber prices.
+Web application makes use of the best-performing model from the comprehensive analysis and allows users to input parameters for real-time predictions.
+Paired with SQL Database usage to store entries.

 ---
 ### Cleaning:
 Improving data quality by: